Media-Ed-Online/intro-web-dev-2017aut/modules/topic-02/_posts/2017-01-04-text-docs-editors.md

 ### Atom (Text Editor for Development)

 For this class, we need a text editor that is optimized for web development and code.
-You are welcome to use whatever text editor you like for this course, however, we will be using GitHub's open-source [Atom](https://atom.io) for our videos and tutorials, and it may behove you to use it as well (espeically beginners).
+You are welcome to use whatever text editor you like for this course, however, we will be using GitHub's open-source [Atom](https://atom.io) for our videos and tutorials, and it may behoove you to use it as well (especially beginners).

-<div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/Gbq9ZWXtyK4" frameborder="0" allowfullscreen></iframe></div>

 #### Installation Guide
-- For macOS
+##### For macOS
 1. Download the software from the main [atom.io](https://atom.io) site.
 2. Then drag the application that was downloaded from the Downloads folder to the Applications folder.

-- For Windows
+##### For Windows
 1. Download the windows installer from the main [atom.io](https://atom.io) site.
 2. **IMPORTANT:** when the download finishes, do not simply double-click from the bottom of the browser window.
 Instead, you first need to open the file in explorer.
 To do this you can either open explorer and navigate to the folder where it downloaded (likely "Downloads") _OR_ right-click or two-finger-click the file from the browser and select "Show in Folder".
 ![Pic demo-ing "show in folder" command](../imgs/showINFinder.png "Demo of show in folder.")